SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_2/07-use_popcorn/README.md

 - It is passing props through several nested child components in order to get that data into some deeply nested component.

+## Component Composition

+- When we do component composition we leave a hole or an empty slot in a component ready to be filled by another component we want.
+- _Component composition_ is a technique of combining different components using the _children_ prop (or explicitly defined props)

+### With Component Composition, We can:

+- i.
+Create highly reusable and flexible components.
+- ii.
+Fix Prop drilling (great for layouts).
+This is possible because components don't need to know their children in advance.

 # Key Notes

 - Thinking In React is all about State, Data Flow and Components.